Canon 1D C vs Nikon D5600

 Feature comparison: Canon 1D C vs Nikon D5600

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 1DC and the D5600 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1DC offers a wider field of view (100%) than the one in the D5600 (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 1DC has a higher magnification (0.76x vs 0.57x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D C and Nikon D5600 along with similar information for a selection of comparators.

 One feature that is present on the 1DC, but is missing on the D5600 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.The D5600 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 1DC does not have a selfie-screen.